nalapatt/ansible-k8s-setup/README.md

 - sudo chown $(id -u):$(id -g) $HOME/.kube/config

 - y to overwrite config
-- edit the k8s-workers.yaml
+- vi k8s-workers.yml
 -  change the hosts to master and ip address in hostsvars[]
--  ansible-playbook k8s-workers.yaml --extra-vars "ansible_sudo_pass=ansible123"
+-  ansible-playbook k8s-workers.yml --extra-vars "ansible_sudo_pass=ansible123"
 -   if this is done

+# in the kube master
 - kubectl get nodes should show all the nodes

 # YEAH YOU are DONE creating the kubernetes cluster